 Are you seeking child custody or visitation in a divorce?
-Will County divorce attorney Ryan N. Hejmanowski can help you!
+Frankfort divorce attorney Ryan N. Hejmanowski can help you!

 Child custody can be determined by a court either during or after a divorce, or even for unmarried parents.
 The main factor in deciding child custody is what arrangement is in the best interest of the child, or children.

 No. There is nothing automatic about how a court will decide a child custody dispute.
 Historically, there has been a strong preference in not separating children from their mothers.

 However, as the role of women in the workplace has increased, men are playing a more equal role in caring for their children.
 Many men have responded positively to this change as it gives them the opportunity to become more involved in the lives of their children.